 In German the name of this anemone (right) is Gletscher-Hahnenfuß; isranunkel in Swedish (ranunculus glacialis).
 In English it is Glacier buttercup, a direct translation from German.

-In 1981 we went on a long trek to the Lindauerhütte, setting out by walking to the southern end on Lünersee and taking the path towards the impressive mountain next to Schweizertor.
+In 1981 we went on a long trek to the Lindauerhütte, setting out by walking to the southern end on Lünersee and taking the path towards the impressive mountain at Schweizertor.

 Lünersee, at an altitude of approximately 2000 m. is the center of a huge number of walks, in all directions, and in our twenty summers in Brand, we have probably taken them all.

 We had planned on spending the night there and coming back the next day.
 Sepp Königer told us that there would be no problem getting sleeping places, if we referred to him, saying we were Königer guests.
 Wrong.
-We arrived in the afternoon on this gorgeous sunny day after a very interesting but fairly tiring walk.
-The mountains bordering on Switzerland on our right. we had a good meal on the terrace in the sun, BUT there was just one Matratzenlager left.
+We arrived in the afternoon on this glorious sunny day after a very interesting but fairly tiring walk.
+The mountains bordering on Switzerland were on our right, and we walked up and down on several mini-mountains before arriving at the Hütte.
+We had a good meal on the terrace in the sun, BUT there was just one Matratzenlager left.
 If we could spend the night, the two of us on the floor on one mattress, it was all right.
 We decided we could not.
 The host (Hüttenwirt) said we could ‘just‘ walk to the village 8 km away, to the railroad that would take us to Bludenz, and from there we would get to Brand.
-It would be just a short walk he said and no problem.
+It would be just a short walk he said, and no problem.
 Right.

 Saulajoch – Saulakopf – Saulajochsteig